How long will the Samsung Galaxy S8, iPhone 7, Google Pixel, Sony Xperia XZ, HTC 10, LG G6, OnePlus 5, or any other flagship smartphone really last?

 #1 Samsung Galaxy S8 and S8 Plus $750 – $850

-You can see from the above top flagships manufactured by renowned companies that none of the above smartphone is really cheap.
+You can see from the above top flagships manufactured by renowned companies that none of the above smartphones is really cheap.
 So it is a one-time investment for many of the folks out there.
 That is the reason we are looking to how long any flagship smartphone will really last.

 How long will your newly purchased Samsung Galaxy S8/S8 Plus, iPhone 7/iPhone 7Plus, Google Pixel/Pixel XL, Sony Xperia XZ, HTC 10, LG G6, OnePlus 5, or any other flagship smartphone last:

 We take a holistic look at how long any top smartphone will really last.
-Most of the top smartphones available today are dust and water proof.
+Most of the top smartphones available today are dust and waterproof.
 While all the above smartphones are protected against small falls, one of the main problems we face with smartphones is its display blown to smithereens when the smartphone falls.
 We take a look at the most important aspect of the longevity of all the above smartphones.

 Many of the above smartphones are waterproof.
 The ones that are not waterproof can handle a few drops of water or spilled coffee but not immersion in water.

 Specifications are also important to check out the longevity of any smartphone.
-Because of the better the specs, the less need for you to buy a new smartphone for next few years.
-One of the main reasons many smartphone users opt for a new phone is the lag that their old smartphone suffers after few years.
+Because of the better specs, the less need for you to buy a new smartphone for the next few years.
+One of the main reasons many smartphone users opt for a new phone is the lag that their old smartphone suffers after a few years.

 All the above smartphones run on the fastest processors available in the market.
-Most Android flagship smartphones run on the latest Qualcomm Snapdragon processors while Samsung S8/S8 Plus run on its own homegrown Exynos chipset in select markets.
+Most Android flagship smartphones run on the latest Qualcomm Snapdragon processors while Samsung S8/S8 Plus runs on its own homegrown Exynos chipset in select markets.
 Ditto for Apple iPhone 7/7 Plus which runs on A10 Fusion.

 All the above phones come bundled with top quality graphics chip and are available with 6GB to 8GB RAM.
-All above smartphones come with at least 64GB internal storage.
+All the above smartphones come with at least 64GB internal storage.

 Though you may never thought about it, design plays a big part in how long your smartphone will last.
 While a slim and cute smartphone may look good in your hands, it is also easily susceptible to fall because of its design.
 For any smartphone to last longer, it has to have a nice grip and a good tough body.
 Samsung’s Galaxy S8 and Apple’s iPhone 7 really feel good in your hands but are equally slippery.
 Google’s Pixel and LG’s G6 easily score over Samsung and Apple on the grip front.

-Most of the above smartphones come with super-fast charging which does take the brunt of charging load on itself and spares the battery.
+Most of the above smartphones come with super-fast charging which does take the brunt of the charging load on itself and spares the battery.
 But the battery will eventually die.
 Most of the above smartphones are sealed so if you have good engineering skills you can pull off a battery replacement or else you would need to go back to the manufacturer or buy a new smartphone.

-All the above smartphones run on latest version of the operating system.
+All the above smartphones run on the latest version of the operating system.
 All Android smartphones listed above run on Android 7.0 Nougat while iPhone 7/7Plus runs on Apple’s proprietary 10.3.2.
-Some manufacturers like Samsung and LG are pretty lazy to release latest patches and fixes to their users while others like Google, OnePlus and HTC are pretty nimble on that front.
-Having the latest version helps not only in keeping your smartphone in top shape but also protecting it against malware and ransomware attacks.
+Some manufacturers like Samsung and LG are pretty lazy to release the latest patches and fixes to their users while others like Google, OnePlus, and HTC are pretty nimble on that front.
+Having the latest version helps not only in keeping your smartphone in top shape but also in protecting it against malware and ransomware attacks.

 Conclusion – How long will my new expensive smartphone really last?

 Taking all the above aspects into consideration, a top flagship smartphone should last about 4 to 6 years without any hitch.
 The only thing you have to protect your smartphone is from a free fall or water immersion if it is not waterproof.
-If you’re looking at average to above average usage, the phone is probably good for 4 to 7 years.
+If you’re looking at average to above-average usage, the phone is probably good for 4 to 7 years.
 If you are a heavy smartphone user who takes his/her smartphone to her bed, 4 years is long enough.
-Normal running including NOT playing battery draining hi-res games or Apps helps to protect the battery from draining so you can add two more years to the above time.
+Normal running including NOT playing battery-draining hi-res games or Apps helps to protect the battery from draining so you can add two more years to the above time.

-Five to seven years is normal age for most of the above smartphones with average or little above average usage.
+Five to seven years is the normal age for most of the above smartphones with average or little above average usage.
 And investing $500 to $900 in buying any one of the above smartphones is not a big deal because you will be spending about $100 per year in the long run if your smartphone lasts for about 5 years.